 Apricot Chicken is delicious dish cold making leftovers a great lunch option.
 Cold leftovers make an especially delicious addition to a garden salad.

-This is a great dish to mix together in advance and store in an airtight container in the refrigerator.
+A: This is a great dish to mix together in advance and store in an airtight container in the refrigerator.
 You can then just pop it right into the slow cooker when you are ready.

 Although slow cooker liners are not for everyone, this is one instance where they can serve double duty.
 You can mix cold ingredients in a liner and store in the refrigerator until you are ready to cook.